matlab-deep-learning/llms-with-matlab/examples/InformationRetrievalUsingOpenAIDocumentEmbedding.md

 -  Download and preprocess text from several MATLAB® documentation pages.
 -  Embed query document and document corpus using the "text\-embedding\-3\-small" document embedding.
--  Find the most documentation page most relevant to the query using cosine similarity scores.
+-  Find the documentation page most relevant to the query using cosine similarity scores.
 -  Generate an answer to the query based on the most relevant documentation page.

 This process is sometimes referred to as Retrieval\-Augmented Generation (RAG), similar to the application found in the example [ExampleRetrievalAugmentedGeneration.mlx](./ExampleRetrievalAugmentedGeneration.mlx).